JCP1 - A Java based DIY automaton!

 • Ask it about shapes drawn on a white piece of paper (square, circle, rectangle, triangle, star, moon)

-• Ask it to follow a tennis ball and it will rotate its head according to the ball you are holding in front of it
+• Ask it to follow a tennis ball and it will move its head to track to the ball you are holding in front of it

 • Scans 360 degrees and draws a simple sonar range map in the robot GUI

-• You can control the robot with a Wii game controller as well!
+• You can control the robot with a Wii game controller.

 • Checks your email from a pop3 server when you ask about it.